tytydraco/yessleep/out/This_technology_shouldnt_exist.md

 *He wants to hurt you*

 Then—a hand.
 A hand with fingers that were far too long rested on my right shoulder.
-I felt a razor sharp nail run down my left cheek, and I know this thing was right behind me.
+I felt a razor sharp nail run down my left cheek, and I knew this thing was right behind me.

 "What the fuck is that?!"
 I could feel my vocal cords moving and knew I must be screaming aloud.